Innmind/documentation/docs/philosophy/oop-fp.md

 ### Totality

-A function is considered _total_ if it can return value for any combination of arguments it accepts.
+A function is considered _total_ if it can return a value for any combination of arguments it accepts.

 For example the function `divide(int, int): float` is not total because it will have to throw an exception for a division by `0`.
 On the other hand `divide(int, int): ?float` is total because it can return `null` in case of a division by `0`.